 As the scapegoat is the projection of the narcissist’s insecure self, the golden child is the projection of the narcissist’s grandiose self.

 It’s often said that narcissists see their children as extensions of themselves, rather than as individuals in their own right.

 So in a sense, the golden child – or at least the narcissist’s image of them – is who the narcissist would like to be.

 Does this sound familiar?

-As I said earlier, while these dynamics do appear to be somewhat common, they won’t show up in all narcissistic families.
-And where they do appear, each instance will have its own unique flavour and severity.
+As I said earlier, while these dynamics appear to be somewhat common, they won’t appear in all narcissistic families.

 Did you grow up in a family where one or both parents were narcissistic?
 If so, what was your experience?
 Do these roles match up with what you experienced?

 Last Updated on August 15, 2022 by Alexander Burgemeester